 In addition to four courses in a primary field, all majors must also take at least two courses in each of two secondary fields.
 The History major must complete a research seminar (History 395), the History Colloquium (History 298) and Advanced Historical Writing (History 398).
 Students prepare for the senior integrative exercise by submitting an acceptable proposal, normally in fall term of the senior year and writing a senior thesis (History 400), normally in the winter term of the senior year.
 See History Comps Web page.

 It is recommended that students planning to major in history take a History 100 seminar and one or two other courses during their first year.
 History majors who are interested in study and research in a major library should consider the Newberry Library Seminar program.
-Two new off-campus programs in History are offered in 2013-2014, a Spring Break Program at the Grand Canyon and a Spring Term Off Campus Experience in China and Korea.
-Regular OCS programs in the department include Winter Break in Dubai: Voice and Visibility in Afro-Arab Women's History and Spring Term in Rome: History, Religion and Urban Change.
-Other additional off-campus programs and graduate studies programs and information can be found in the history department lobby and at the following sites: History Department Off-Campus Programs page and the Off-Campus Studies office.
+Two off-campus programs in History are offered in 2014-2015, a Winter Break Program in Ghana and a spring term program in Rome.
+Other additional off-campus programs and graduate studies programs and information can be found in the History department lounge and on the History Department Off-Campus Programs and the Off-Campus Studies office web pages.